All Episodes

 That's why these sanctions won't work.

-That was on the coast, and very loudly they heard, you know, either surrender or we're going to kill you.
+When they said, I guess there was a Russian ship, you've heard the story, Lynd, I mentioned it earlier, that was on the coast, and very loudly they heard, you know, either surrender or we're going to kill you.

-And they went back on the radio and they responded to the Russians, and they said, F you F off.
+And they went back on the radio and they responded to the Russians and they said, F you, F off.

 And they were killed.